rehanthestar21/2-Week-arduino-course/index.md

 ## Humidity Sensor

-Make sure you install the Library Of DHT11 temperature sensor from Arduino IDE.
+Make sure you install the Library Of DHT11 temperature sensor library from Arduino IDE.

 ```c++